 - Soils.
 A building permit is generally conditioned on a soils test by a soil engineer.
 Soil types (including wetland areas), the slope of the building site, and other factors (e.g., areas susceptible to flooding) may require additional design considerations.
 And there are parcels which may be deemed unbuildable due to the possibility that the underlying concerns can simply not be mitigated.
 A good soils engineer will be able to weigh in on a possible septic design (if not able to hook into a municipal waste system), drainage issues, possible foundation design, and the potential for additional site remediation.
 Especially in areas where there are known issues with flooding, wetlands, landslides, and expansive soils, it is a good idea to consult with a qualified soils engineer to determine the feasibility of building on a parcel, especially on the location of the site where you wish to build your home.

 There are certainly other potential environmental issues you will want to be aware of, depending on the location.
+For example, if you’re planning to complete construction on your land, then there will be waste and trash that will need the correct disposal methods as you won’t be wanting to ruin the landscape by dumping any unnecessary waste around your land, for this reason, it won’t only be a necessity to look at construction companies, home inspectors, electricians, plumbers, etc. but also needing to find a company similar to this skip bins Sutherland Shire hire service for proper waste disposal when it’s needed.
 For all the concerns listed above, and other potential issues, consult knowledgeable professionals who are experts in these areas, typically engineers who can perform adequate testing of the land to ensure the safety and build-ability of the parcel.
 A good real estate professional can also advise you of potential environmental issues that may be specific to the area, and possibly to the specific parcel.